 Hitler's Terror Weapons (Kindle)

-This is the story of the Terror Weapons developed by hitler and Nazi Germany that were intended to be unleashed with devastating effect on the rest of the world.
-The book charts the development of the V-rockets and their successes against Allied targets.
+This is the story of the Terror Weapons developed by Hitler and Nazi Germany that were intended to be unleashed with devastating effect on the rest of the World.
+The book charts the development of the V rockets and their successes against allied targets.
 It then goes on to look at the even more sinister deadly weapons that Hitler was planning and developing, but fortunately did not succeed in producing.
-HitlerÕs Terror Weapons tells of the desperate efforts of the Nazis to produce war-winning weapons, and the measure taken by the Allies at the high levels to frustrate them in their aim.
+Hitler's Terror Weapons tells of the desperate efforts of the Nazis to produce war-winning weapons, and the measures taken by the Allies at the high levels to frustrate them in their aim.